brokoli777/DynamicWebContent/README.md

-A website for for Books that dynamically creates info cards for each books based on genre
+A website for Books that dynamically creates info cards for each books based on genre